NeverEnder4/github-search-users/README.md

 <a name="description"/>

 ### About
 This application is built with [ReactJS](https://reactjs.org/) and utilizes the [Chakra UI](https://chakra-ui.com/) library for overall UI.
-Queries to the V4 Github GraphQL API are made using Apollo [Apollo](https://www.apollographql.com/docs/react/).
+Queries to the [V4 Github GraphQL API](https://docs.github.com/en/graphql) are made using [Apollo](https://www.apollographql.com/docs/react/).

 Some other notable packages include:
 - [react-router-dom](https://reactrouter.com/) for routing